adskankster/hoe/README.md

 Code
 ----

-Create a folder on your system, navigate into it and clone the repository:
+In the parent folder where you want the application folder to reside, clone the repository:

     git clone https://github.com/adskankster/hoe.git

+This will create the application folder and copy the application into it.
+Navigate into the folder.

 Database
 --------